akashkw/robohearts/README.md

 Contains the OpenAI gym environment code as well as the logic for various agents implemented

 #### Agent
-Agent folder contains a variety of agents for playing the game of Hearts.
-This includes a human player, which enables an interactive game through command prompt, monte_carlo agent, which uses simple linear function approximation and trains with linear rollouts, and monte_carlo_nn.py, which contain an agent using nonlinear function approximation with neural networks.
-The code for policy gradient methods and REINFORCE agents also reside in this folder with the random agent which is used for baseline comparison in experiments.
-Finally, utilities for agents, such as filtering valid moves and manipulating raw observations are provided in this folder.
+Agent folder contains a variety of agents for playing the game of Hearts, includes human players, linear value approximation agent, nonlinear value apporximation agent, policy gradient agents, and a random agent which serves as a baseline for comparisson and training.

 #### Hearts
 Hearts contains the code for the game environment (see https://github.com/zmcx16/OpenAI-Gym-Hearts), with minor modifications to environment rendering and valid moves.